 The company's policy is to recognise transfers into and out of fair value hierarchy levels as of the beginning of the reporting period.
-There were no transfers between different levels of the fair value hierarchy during the year ended 31 December 2016 and 2015.
+There were no transfers between different levels of the fair value hierarchy during the years ended 31 December 2017 and 2016.

 A reconciliation of the opening balance to the closing balance of non-financial assets for recurring fair value measurements categorised within Level 3 of the value hierarchy, is reflected in the table above.
-The only movements reflect additions, revaluations and depreciation charge for the years ended 31 December 2016 and 2015.
+The only movements reflect additions, revaluations and depreciation charge for the years ended 31 December 2017 and 2016.